Frequently Asked Questions

 Segmenting is isolating the sounds in a word.
 E.g.: ‘c’ ‘a’ ‘t’ are the sounds in the word ‘cat’.
 This is an underlying skill for reading and spelling.

-Decodable books have texts which the pupil can read, using the phonics they have already been taught.
+Decodable books have texts which the pupil can read using the phonics they have already been taught.
 The text is controlled to enable the reader to read independently at every stage.
+All Phonic Books titles are decodable.

-This develops reliable and successful strategies for tackling new words: blending sounds into words rather than trying to guess the words.
-It also builds the reader’s confidence, as he/she will experience success while using the method taught in the classroom.
+Decoable books develop reliable and successful strategies for tackling new words, blending sounds into words rather than trying to guess the words and builds the reader’s confidence.

 What are the Initial and Extended Phonic Codes?